School Governing Body

 Chair of Governors

-“Schools with high levels of trust and collaboration between teachers and administrators retain good teachers and get better student outcomes.”
+“Schools with high levels of trust and collaboration between teachers and administrators retain good teachers and get better student outcomes.

 Having worked in education for 28 years, most recently as Head of Accreditation and Evaluations at BEAM and previously as an Academic Advisor for a group of American and British Schools in Al Ain, Mr. Hesham has a thorough understanding of the sector from early years to higher education.
-Two of his five children are currently at ISCS and lived in Al Ain then Sharjah since 1995, having a personal interest in the success of schools and the local community, he is delighted to have the opportunity to utilise his professional skills and experience and parental knowledge to support the staff and children at their education.
+Two of his five children are currently at ISCS and lived in Al Ain then Sharjah since 1995, having a personal interest in the success of schools and the local community, he is delighted to have the opportunity to utilize his professional skills and experience and parental knowledge to support the staff and children at their education.

 Mr. Hesham enjoys applying his skills and experience in education and quality assurance to inform an external, objective perspective to challenge and support the continuing progress and development of the School.